jwang1122/python-II/aDoc/Python-2.md

 [Table of Contents](#Table-of-Contents)

 ## Command Line Arguments
+### What is __init__.py used for?
+>The primary use of __init__.py is to initialize Python packages.
+The easiest way to demonstrate this is to take a look at the structure of a standard Python module.

+>__init__.py can be an empty file but it is often used to perform setup needed for the package(import things, load things into path, etc).

 ./arguments
 * arguments1.py; return list of commandline arguments
 * arguments2.py; get one commandline argument